chyoon2/Tomagotchi-v1.0/Readme.md

 input: "Play with Johnny"
 output: "That sure was fun"

+---

-Behavior: Program will starve pet if hunger reaches 0.
+Behavior: The pet object will starve pet if hunger reaches 0.
 input: N/A
 output: "Johnny has starved to death"

-Behavior: Program will die  if play reach 0.
+Behavior: The pet object will die if play reach 0.
 input: N/A
 output: "Johnny has died of lonliness"

-Behavior: Program will die pet if sleep reaches 0.
+Behavior: The pet object die pet if sleep reaches 0.
 input: N/A
 output: "Johnny has died of exhaustion"

+---

 Behavior: Program will decrease sleep levels when pet is played with (play levels are increased).
 input: "Play with Johnny"